jonstephens85/nurec-lw-benchhub/README.md

 5. Drop four small files into your LW-BenchHub install (one task class, one CSV row, two YAMLs)
 6. Add a single decorator line to enable RL on the new task
 7. Run training or eval with `--task_config lerobot_liftobj_freeform_state[_play]`

-End-to-end on a fresh setup takes a day.
-Iterating on a new scene after that takes about an hour.

 ---